roboncode/shorty-go/README.md

 ### Admin Single Page Application (SPA)

-The default API key is `shorty`.
-It is built with [Vue.js](https://github.com/vuejs/vue).
+The default API key in [config.yaml](config.yaml) is `shorty`.
+The web app is built with [Vue.js](https://github.com/vuejs/vue).
 The source is found in the [web-client](web-client) directory.

 ```
 GET /admin
 ```

+> See notes [web-client/README.md](web-client/README.md) for instructions on running and building the web app.

 ### API